Tech industry celebrates return to Mobile World Congress despite Ukraine war | DW | 01.03.2022

 MWC was one of the first major events to be canceled due to the pandemic back in February 2020.
 Last year the event was held, though with limited attendance and without many big headliners.

 This year's MWC has been touted as the return to normality.
-Though as with all things Covid-19, normality is relative.
+Though against the backdrop of Covid-19, normality is relative.
 Attendance is expected to be about half of the 2019 level of 110,000.

 That hasn't dulled the excitement of tech industry analyst Paolo Pescatore.
 "It sounds obvious, but it's one thing having a call with someone, it's one thing having a Zoom meeting with a group," he said.
 "But nothing beats the real thing of being at an event, a big trade show like this, and seeing people."